fabbbbbbyy/leetcode/Solutions/src/MathSqrt/README.md

 ## Insight

-Think Binary Search for most Math problems!
+Think Binary Search for most Math problems.

 If our half * half value is more than our number, we shift the right pointer to half - 1.